 Do you have an inner-Grinch who comes out this time of year?

-Despite the festivities, the holidays bring sadness for many.
+Despite a time of joy, the holidays bring sadness for many.
 Feelings of grief and loneliness may rise to the surface.
 For me, this time of year reminds me of the loss I’ve experienced over the years.
 I miss my deceased father every holiday season, and I feel sadness about my failed marriage.

 But you don’t have to stay stuck in sadness during the holiday sadness.
 Here are some simple tips to help you stay less Grinch-y and more positive this holiday season.